PDLT-University-of-York/test-split-site/docs/accessibility/index.md

 A few simple steps will make your resources much more accessible:

 - Use your **Ultra site template**; it has been designed for consistency and accessibility.
-- Provide all module readings on a well-organised **Reading List**.
+- Provide all module readings on a structured and tagged **Reading List**.
 - Use **meaningful link text**, file names and item titles.
 - Add **ALT text** to images or mark as decorative.
 - Use **heading styles** and 'real' **lists** in text content.
 - Embed all video content from Panopto, YouTube etc. and add **accurate captions**.

-The tool-specific guides below particularly focus on accessible practice.
-There are also accessibility tips integrated throughout our guides.
+The guides below particularly focus on accessible practice.
+Accessibility tips are also integrated in guides throughout this site.

 <div markdown class="grid cards">